redtree76/IS-403-final/index.md

 6.1.4. *Results*

-	We were not able to accurately compare the growth data due to a reduction in initial duckweed density after filtration, as some fronds were retained by the loofah.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We were not able to accurately compare the growth data due to a reduction in initial duckweed density after filtration, as some fronds were retained by the loofah.
 As a result, it is difficult to determine whether a change in growth rate was due to effective biofilm removal or simply reduced competition from lower biomass.
 Additionally, some fronds turned white after filtration, indicating stress or potential damage caused by mechanical handling.

 6.1.5. *Evaluation*

-A key limitation of this method is that duckweed fronds were retained within the loofah during filtration.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A key limitation of this method is that duckweed fronds were retained within the loofah during filtration.
 Although attempts were made to recover trapped fronds using distilled water, complete retrieval was not achieved, resulting in a reduction in biomass.
 Furthermore, the amount of biofilm removed may also vary between trials, depending on factors such as flow rate, pouring technique and how the loofah is packed, which affects reproducibility.
 While visual inspection suggested effective removal, some biofilm may remain on fronds.
 Over time, the loofah could become saturated with biofilm, reducing its effectiveness and requiring replacement.
 These factors, combined with labour requirements and potential biomass loss, limit the scalability and consistency of the method for larger cultivation systems.

 <br>**6.2.
 Stirring**
 6.2.1. *Hypothesis and Rationale*

-	We tested two methods of stirring for the removal of biofilm: surface agitation and magnetic stirrer.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We tested two methods of stirring for the removal of biofilm: surface agitation and magnetic stirrer.

-Surface agitation involves physically stirring the duckweed culture to generate localised shear forces on the frond surfaces, disturbing growth of microorganisms.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Surface agitation involves physically stirring the duckweed culture to generate localised shear forces on the frond surfaces, disturbing growth of microorganisms.
 (Zhou et al., 2018) By gently moving the water around the plants, the biofilm in the early irreversible adhesion phase and loosely attached microbial aggregates can be dislodged.
 This method targets the interface between the frond and surrounding medium, disrupting developing microcolonies before the EPS matrix fully matures.
 However, the common practice of duckweed farming is to maintain a calm surface since agitation might disrupt duckweed growth.

-A magnetic stirrer generates a shear force without highly disturbing the surface.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A magnetic stirrer generates a shear force without highly disturbing the surface.
 A controlled vortex induces fluid motion and mixing throughout the liquid, with flow patterns depending on the rotation speed of the stir bar.
 (Halász et al., 2007) In biofilm systems, this shear can detach loosely adhered microbial cells and disrupt early-stage biofilm, during the irreversible phase.
 The vortex allows suspended particles and biofilm fragments to be lifted from the fronds without requiring direct mechanical contact, increasing the chance of detachment.
 (Jang et al., 2017) Because the fluid motion is evenly distributed, it can reach areas that are difficult to access with localised mechanical methods, providing a more uniform intervention.
 (Borosil Scientific, 2025) Some of the detached biofilm may settle toward the bottom of the tank due to gravity and vortex movement, reducing the amount of biofilm in contact with duckweed surfaces.
 (Glover & Fitzpatrick, 2007) In contrast, simply stirring the tank without a controlled vortex may only move water locally, causing uneven detachment and less predictable settling of biofilm fragments.

 6.2.2. *Experiment*

 (insert picture of surface stirring experiment)

-	Duckweed cultures were subjected to two conditions: a stirred treatment with surface agitation, and stirred using a magnetic stirrer to minimize surface disruption.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Duckweed cultures were subjected to two conditions: a stirred treatment with surface agitation, and stirred using a magnetic stirrer to minimize surface disruption.
 In the surface agitation treatment, a spatula was gently moved through the medium and frond surfaces; in the magnetic stirrer treatment, the speed was set to 600rpm for one minute.
 These were compared to undisturbed control tanks, one with and one without biofilm.

 6.2.3. *Results*

-	As shown in the graph, on day 3, the surface agitation and magnetic stirrer experiments had the hi

-The result showed that magnetic stirrer treatment improved duckweed growth, effectively dislodging biofilm from duckweed surfaces and spinning some fragments down toward the bottom of the tank, while the effectiveness of manual stirring of removing biofilm from the surface is much lower.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The result showed that magnetic stirrer treatment improved duckweed growth, effectively dislodging biofilm from duckweed surfaces and spinning some fragments down toward the bottom of the tank, while the effectiveness of manual stirring of removing biofilm from the surface is much lower.
 The duckweed did not show any discoloration and sinking, suggesting that both methods had minimal impact on the duckweed health.
 Despite that, in both treatments, larger biofilm fragments that are already established still remain on the surface, due to the colony’s structure that is able to trap air within it.
 This is consistent with the need to remove biofilm when the EPS is still in its early stages of production.
 A higher vortex speed is required for better removal of biofilm.

 6.2.4. *Evaluation*

-	Although stirring successfully dislodged biofilm from duckweed surfaces, the intervention alone is insufficient to fully control biofilm growth.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Although stirring successfully dislodged biofilm from duckweed surfaces, the intervention alone is insufficient to fully control biofilm growth.
 Once detached, microbial cells remain in the medium and can reattach to fronds, allowing biofilm to redevelop.
 This highlights the need for an additional removal or containment mechanism to capture the dislodged biofilm, preventing it from sticking to duckweed again.
 Without such a system, repeated agitation may provide only temporary relief and biofilm can rapidly re-establish, limiting the effectiveness of the intervention.
 It has the potential to be scaled and automated, though further work is needed to optimise removal and settlement.
 Since the detached biofilm can settle, a method could be developed to contain and remove it efficiently.

 <br>**6.3.
 Concept Selection**

-	Based on the experiment results, we selected magnetic stirrer as our final concept.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Based on the experiment results, we selected magnetic stirrer as our final concept.
 It is able to effectively dislodge biofilm from the surface thus alleviating the competitive stress on duckweed for nutrient and space.
 This method also has minimal impact on the duckweed health.
 The biofilm could later be removed from the tank with minimal disruption to the duckweed as it sinks to the bottom of the tank.
 While loofah filter is able to remove biofilm from the tank more effectively, the duckweed retention rate is significantly lower, and the mechanical stress also causes turion formation and discoloration.
 Hence, the filter method was not selected for further development.

 # 7. Optimization of Chosen Concept Solution: Magnetic Stirrer (Jingten)

-We selected the magnetic stirrer as the preferred intervention because it successfully dislodged biofilm and allowed fragments to spin down, while improving duckweed growth rate and maintaining frond health.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We selected the magnetic stirrer as the preferred intervention because it successfully dislodged biofilm and allowed fragments to spin down, while improving duckweed growth rate and maintaining frond health.
 Compared to the other two methods, it performed best in terms of biofilm removal, minimal impact on duckweed and potential for implementation.
 The focus of optimisation is now on fine-tuning vortex speed to maximise biofilm detachment while minimising stress or damage to the duckweed, ensuring an effective and balanced intervention.

 <br>**7.1.
 Experimental Method**

-To optimize the magnetic stirrer, we conducted an experiment for stirring at different speeds for duckweed with biofilm.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To optimize the magnetic stirrer, we conducted an experiment for stirring at different speeds for duckweed with biofilm.
 We also added an additional control to observe how this removal method impacts the duckweed growth when no biofilm is present.
 To ensure a fair comparison, key variables were kept constant across all trials, including tank volume, stir bar size and the position of the stir bar.
 Biofilm removal was assessed through visual observation of detachment from duckweed fronds.

 <br>**7.2.
 Optimisation of Vortex Speed**

-	While higher vortex speeds generate stronger shear forces that improve the removal of EPS (Hasan & Aggarwal, 2024), they can also negatively affect duckweed by causing physical stress.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;While higher vortex speeds generate stronger shear forces that improve the removal of EPS (Hasan & Aggarwal, 2024), they can also negatively affect duckweed by causing physical stress.
 To evaluate this trade-off, experiments were conducted at two different speeds 600 rpm and 870 rpm.
 The higher speed prioritizes biofilm removal and disturbs the surface slightly while the lower speed ensures that the surface disturbance is minimal during the vortex.
 The intervention was carried out on day 3 and day 7 respectively.

-The results showed that in both clean and biofilm-infected duckweed, using a magnetic stirrer increases the overall growth rate.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The results showed that in both clean and biofilm-infected duckweed, using a magnetic stirrer increases the overall growth rate.
 In the biofilm-infected tank, the magnetic stirrer at a higher speed had a slightly higher growth rate compared to the lower speed.
 This suggests that biofilm had a greater impact on duckweed growth compared to surface disturbance.